Monday, July 22, 2024

 I will speak what I speak

-My brothers and sisters will unit with me
+My brothers and sisters will unite with me

 For you see we are not He or She